 The next time you hear your furry friend meowing a little more than usual, it might be time to exchange some hugs.

-I’ve lost a few of my belongings due to my cat going haywire and I’m sure your case isn’t very different either.
+We’ve lost a few of our belongings due to our cat going haywire and we’re sure your case isn’t very different either.

 This may sound odd to some but a cat’s decision to break or knock stuff is often well thought.